Ancestral Fires

 6:00 PM - 8:00 PM: Fire Circle and Stories

-As darkness falls, we'll create a safe container around the fire—our ancestral TV—where all emotions are welcome.
-Here, we'll sit in a circle for our final hours, sharing stories of the day's experiences, expressing what's alive within us, and witnessing each other with open hearts.
+As darkness falls, we’ll gather around the fire — our ancestral television — where all emotions, voices, and silences are welcome.
+We'll sit in circle for our final hours, sharing stories from the day, reflections from the heart, and witnessing each other with open presence.

 Overnight Camping